Applications are no longer being accepted for the Arts Midwest Touring Fund. Visit the GIG Fund website to learn about the upcoming grant opportunity.

 Economically disadvantaged: This may include partnering with a local organization who serves low-income populations and offering free or subsidized tickets.

-- All applicants must adhere to the American Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 and have a Section 504 Self-Evaluation on file.
+As stated in the federal eligibility requirements, all applicants must adhere to the American Disabilities Act and Section 504 of the Rehabilitation Act of 1973 and have a Section 504 Self-Evaluation on file.
 Being compliant does not equate to the participation of people with disabilities.

 If demand in a state is higher than the availability of funds, priority will be given to applications that feature one or more of the following components.